-Marie holds her face in her hand.
+Marie snickers to herself.
 She can’t stand the girl who’s been ardently campaigning since freshman year to be included in her and Lilly’s two-girl clique that was never actively seeking new members.
 Not that Candace ever had a chance.
 Always on the outside looking in, allowed to hang on but never hang out, she’s just not someone you call; she calls you.

 “Cand, man, let’s go grab a smoke; I’ll show you exactly what kind of gentleman I am.”
 He winks at her sleazily.
-Of course he does.
+Naturally.

 “I’m like” – she spins her diamond nose stud – “not that type of girl.”

 “She was when I bagged her!”
 I blurt out, even though it was probably the lowest I’ve ever been in my life.